-What Alcoholism Does to Your Body: Side-Effects of Abuse
+What Alcoholism Does To The Body: Side-Effects of Abuse

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Every year, millions of people in the U.S. experience diagnosable symptoms of alcohol abuse or alcoholism.
 People addicted to alcohol typically undergo a range of severe changes in their day-to-day physical well-being.
 Some of these changes appear in a brief span of time, while others develop over a period of months or years.
 The physical effects of alcohol can lead to severe health problems or even death.
 However, in people who receive treatment and establish abstinence, some of the problems triggered by chronic heavy drinking may ease in severity over time.

 Table of Contents